 If interested, parents will be asked to complete a short application for admissions and return it to the adminstrative staff for processing.
 The processing fee of $150 is included in order to cover the cost of the potential student’s assessment and admissions test in the following step.

-3. Potential student takes a grade-appropriate admissions test and experiences a day visit in a classroom.
+3. Potential student takes a grade-appropriate admissions test and experiences a two-day visit in a classroom.

 4. Parents provide a copy of the past two years report cards if applicable.